tbmorlan/tanner-morlan-portfolio/README.md

 - Train AI

-### **LIS4381**
+### **LIS4381 - Mobile Web Application Development**

 [Bitbucket Repository](https://bitbucket.org/tannerworkspace/lis4381/src/main/)

 *Course Description:*

-- This course focuses on concepts and best practices for developing and managing “mobile-first” technology projects.
+#### This course focuses on concepts and best practices for developing and managing “mobile-first” technology projects.
 It covers processes and requirements for developing mobile web applications and principles for effective interface and user experience design.
 Students will also examine different issues and concerns that may influence the widespread adoption and implementation of mobile web applications.
 (Taken from: [FSU CCI Undergraduate Classes](https://ischool.cci.fsu.edu/academics/courses/undergrad/#LIS_4368))

 *Languages and Skill Sets:*